bcgov/smk-cli/docs/edit-an-app.md

 ![Added Vector](smk-cli-vector-import-add.png)

-The added Vector layer have three options on the bottom-right of the layer panels for working with the layers.
+The added Vector layer has three options on the bottom-right of the layer panels for working with the layers.
 These options, from left to right, are 'Show/Hide', 'Edit', and 'Remove'.

 ![Layer edit buttons](smk-cli-wms-layer-edit-buttons.png)